The Fifteen Nityas"The chakra of the letters of the alphabet is based upon time and so is identical with the sidereal zodiac." - Tantraraja Tantra

 The DS describes her yantra as being triangle, eight petals and bhupura.
 In the triangle are Shikhini, Nilakanthi and Raudri.
 Bherunda, according to this source, rules the Vetalas.
 The vidya mantra also differs.

-Vahnivasini NityaVahnivasini is the sixth Nitya (Eternity) in the cycle, her name meaning the dweller in fire.
+Vahnivasini NityaVahnivasini is the fifth Nitya (Eternity) in the cycle, her name meaning the dweller in fire.
 Her mantra is Om Hrim Vahnivasiniyai Namah.
 The Shaktis in the eight trikonas are Jvalini, Visphulingini, Mangala, Sumanohara, Kanaka, Ankita, Vishva and Vividha.
 In the 12 petals are the 12 signs of the Hindu (sidereal)zodiac.
 Her description in the Tantraraja Tantra is as a beautiful young woman, the colour of gold, with eight arms, dressed in yellow silk garments, adorned with rubies.
 She holds a red lotus, a conch, a bow of red sugarcane and the full moon in her left hands; in her right a white water lily, golden horn, flowery arrows and a citron.
 Around her are numberless Shaktis who look like her.
 She is the dweller in fire who devours the universe.

 Mahavajreshvari NityaHer vidya-mantra is Um Hrim Klinne Aim Krom Nityamadadrave Hrim Um Mahavajreshvari Nitya Shri Padukam Pujayami Tarpayami Namah.